-While most of the Counseling Center’s services are scheduled on an appointment basis, crisis situations do arise and require immediate intervention.
+While most of the services offered by Counseling Services' are scheduled on an appointment basis, crisis situations do arise and require immediate intervention.

 Crisis intervention may be needed if a student is having suicidal feelings, experiencing severe feelings of anxiety or learning of the death of a loved one.

-Students, faculty and staff are encouraged to contact the Counseling Center if someone they know needs immediate help.
+Students, faculty and staff are encouraged to contact Counseling Services if someone they know needs immediate help.

-The Counseling Center is open from 8 a.m.- 5 p.m.
-If a crisis situation occurs, contact the Counseling Center and request to speak to the on-call counselor to make a plan of action.
+Counseling Services is open from 8 a.m.- 5 p.m.
+If a crisis situation occurs, contact our office and request to speak to the on-call counselor to make a plan of action.
 This might include a walk-in appointment (offered at 10 a.m. or 2 p.m. daily) or referral to another on or off campus resource.

-If a crisis intervention is required after the Counseling Center’s normal business hours, or if a student is concerned about his or her immediate safety or the safety of a friend, they should:
+If a crisis intervention is required after Counseling Services’ normal business hours, or if a student is concerned about his or her immediate safety or the safety of a friend, they should:

 - Go to the nearest hospital emergency room